 Alexis Borisy has served as a member of our board of directors since November 2014.
-Mr. Borisy currently serves as the Chairman and Chief Executive Officer of EQRx, Inc., a biotechnology company.
 From 2010 to June 2019, Mr. Borisy was a Partner at Third Rock Ventures.
 Since June 2015, Mr. Borisy has served as a member of the board of directors of Magenta Therapeutics, Inc., a biopharmaceutical company.
 Mr. Borisy co-founded Blueprint Medicines Corporation, a biopharmaceutical company, and served as its Interim Chief Executive Officer from 2013 to 2014 and has served as a member of its board of directors since 2011.
 Mr. Borisy co-founded Foundation Medicine, Inc., or Foundation Medicine, a biotechnology company, where he served as its Interim Chief Executive Officer from 2009 to 2011 and served as a member of its board of directors from 2009 to July 2018, including as Chairman from 2011 to February 2017.
 Mr. Borisy previously served as a member of the board of directors of Editas Medicine, Inc., a pharmaceutical company, from 2013 to March 2018.
-Mr. Borisy received an A.B. in Chemistry from the University of Chicago and an A.M. in Chemistry and Chemical Biology from Harvard University.
+Mr. Borisy received an A.B. in Chemistry from the University of Chicago and an A.M. in Chemistry and Chemical

+Biology from Harvard University.
 We believe Mr. Borisy's extensive experience as an executive of, and working with and serving on the boards of directors of, multiple biopharmaceutical and life sciences companies, his educational background and his experience working in the venture capital industry provide him with the qualifications and skills necessary to serve as a member of our board of directors.